SovereignCloudStack/website/_i18n/en/_posts/blog/2023-12-22-clusterstacks.md

 ### Outlook
 The R5 release contains a technical preview of the cluster stacks and the associated operator, as well as a [demo](https://github.com/SovereignCloudStack/cluster-stacks-demo), which allows users to start clusters locally using Docker.
 An OpenStack interface for OpenStack will be released in the coming weeks so that the cluster stacks can be used on "real" cloud infrastructure.
+For the release R6 a migration path taking existing installations from the V1 SCS KaaS reference implementation to Cluster Stacks is planned.